ThotaAvinash07-87/Terminus/README.md

 ---

-## ⚡ Overview
+##  Overview

 The traditional ECE software ecosystem is severely fragmented by bloated, heavy GUI applications—juggling **KiCad** for PCB design, **LTspice** for analog circuits, **Simulink** for dynamic systems, **MATLAB** for signal processing, **Xilinx Vivado** for digital logic, and **Arduino / Code Composer Studio** for embedded hardware.

-**TerminusECE** unifies all six foundational engineering disciplines into a single, lightning-fast, keyboard-driven terminal environment.
+**Terminus** unifies all six foundational engineering disciplines into a single, lightning-fast, keyboard-driven terminal environment.
 Operating on a strict philosophy: **Engineering is mathematics, and mathematics is best expressed with precision, clarity, and speed.**

 ```
-       TerminusECE Unified Engineering Architecture
+       Terminus Unified Engineering Architecture
 ┌────────────────────────────────────────────────────────┐
 │  KiCad EDA  │  LTspice  │  Simulink  │  MATLAB  │  Xilinx │
 │  PCB Design │  Circuits │  Dynamics  │  DSP/AST │  Logic  │